GravityID/status-manager/README.md

 # revocation-manager

 This library enables revocation of Verifiable Credentials in a decentralized manner using the Tezos Blockchain.
-It uses the [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) specification as basic principle to manage revocation.
+It uses the [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) specification as base principle to manage revocation.

 ## Installation